 Click on any red statement below to go directly to that part of the post

-WHY YOU SHOULD CONSIDER AERO WHEELS
+WHY YOU SHOULD CONSIDER AERO BIKE WHEELS

 The world that most cyclists know is flat.
 Pancake flat for the most part and even flatter than an IHOP pancake in the case of a half-dozen US states according to researchers.
 Unless you live in or near the foothills of the Rockies, Sierra Nevada or the Appalachian Mountains, those of us who ride in the United States and Canada are going to be on pretty flat roads most of the time with no more than an occasional and short hill that exceeds a 5% grade.

-And despite the wonders of the Alps and other mountain ranges featured in the summer pro stage races, Europe is mostly flat too.
-The European Plain, which runs from the Pyrenees along the Spanish and French border all the way to the Ural Mountains in Russia “gives Europe the lowest average elevation of any continent” according to no less an authority than the Encyclopedia Britannica.
+And despite the wonders of the Alps and other mountain ranges featured in the pro stage races, Europe is mostly flat too.
+The European Plain, which runs from the Pyrenees along the Spanish and French border all the way to the Ural Mountains in Russia “gives Europe the lowest average elevation of any continent” according to no less authority than the Encyclopedia Britannica.

 Australia, New Zealand, and the South Pacific?
 Pretty much flat, flat and flat.
 The Sydney Morning Herald reported that “after more than four years” work, the final topographic maps, covering Australia, New Zealand and more than 1000 Pacific, Indian, and Atlantic Ocean islands” developed from radar data taken by the space shuttle showed that “Australia was the flattest continent in the world.”

 As for the mountains, I’m told by some well-placed elves that only 12% of the world’s population actually lives there.